Hafizah Geter | Longreads | November 2018 | 32 minutes (8,050 words)

 *Slavery And The Intergenerational Transmission Of Trauma In Inner City African American Male Youth: A Model Program — From The Cotton Fields To The Concrete Jungle, by Jennifer Mullan-Gonzalez

 Born in Zaria, Nigeria, Hafizah Geter‘s poetry and prose have appeared in The New Yorker, Tin House, Narrative Magazine, Gulf Coast, Boston Review, Los Angeles Review of Books, McSweeney’s and Longreads, among others.
-She is an editor for Little A and co-curates the reading series EMPIRE in Brooklyn, NY with Ricardo Maldonado.
+She is an editor and author of the poetry collection Un-American from Wesleyan University Press.

 Editor: Sari Botton